 A large bubble of high-pressure air is created by the airgun.
 The air in the region below the piston is slowly released into the water.
 The air in the control chamber was compressed when the piston moved upward.
 The air in the control chamber now expands, forcing the piston downward and resealing the firing chamber.
 The source is ready to be prepared for another firing.

 The bubble pulses are considered noise.
 The sounds that they produce cannot be used to examine the seafloor.
 In addition, the sound from one airgun is generally not loud enough to give very useful information.
 Scientists can fix both problems by using a tuned airgun array.
 A tuned airgun array fires multiple airguns of different, carefully selected sizes at the same time.
 The direct sound arrivals from the guns add together to produce a much louder sound than the sound from just a single airgun.
 Since the bubble that each gun releases will be a different size, the bubble pulses cancel each other out, reducing this unwanted sound.
-An example of how the signals from a tuned air-gun array combine is shown in the figure below.
+An example of how the signals from an array is shown in the figure below.

 The airguns in an array cannot be placed in exactly the same location, so they are spread out over a small area.
 How the array is designed depends on what layers of the seafloor are being studied.
 Scientists are interested in layers of the seafloor that are at greater depths than those of interest to oil and gas explorers.
 Because of this, scientists tend to use a small number of large volume airguns in order for the sound to penetrate deep into the seafloor.
 The oil and gas industry is interested in shallower layers, so they design their air-gun arrays with a large number of small volume airguns.